Things we like

 It comes with the 2.0-litre petrol engine with CVT auto as standard.

-For extra features, you could spend more on the Seltos Sport which, like the S, comes with the 2.0-litre petrol with front-wheel drive.
-Inside, you get a bigger 10.25-inch touchscreen, the biggest in the Kia range, satellite navigation, digital radio (DAB+), and an additional USB socket.
+For extra features, you could spend more on the Seltos Sport which, like the S, comes with the 2.0-litre petrol with front-wheel drive but adds:

 For about $1000 extra, the S and Sport can be equipped with the Safety Pack brings a higher-grade radar and camera-based autonomous emergency braking system with pedestrian and cyclist detection, advanced smart cruise control, driver attention alert+ that also lets you know when a car in front drives off in case you’re distracted, electronic parking brake, and 15-inch rear disc brakes.
 It also brings electric folding door mirrors to the Seltos S.

 The Seltos Sport+ brings the Safety Pack as standard, along with other advanced driver assist features including blind-spot detection, and new rear-cross traffic alert with auto braking.
-It also gains smart key with push button start that lets you open your Seltos and drive away without getting your keys out of your pocket, smart remote start, heated side mirrors, LED Interior lights, auto-dimming rear-view mirror, and front parking sensors.
+It also gains:

 The Sport+ also has the option to upgrade to the 1.6-litre turbo AWD drivetrain for an additional $3500.

-The headlights, daytime running lights and front fog-lamps are all longer lasting and LED, and rain-sensing windscreen wipers.
-Additional safety technology includes safe exit alert that will warn if there is any traffic or bicycles approaching from behind when the Seltos is stationary, and lane following assist that can track vehicles and road markings ahead to keep the car in-lane and a safe distance from any cars in front.
+- Additional safety technology including safe exit alert that will warn if there is any traffic or bicycles approaching from behind when the Seltos is stationary, and lane following assist that can track vehicles and road markings ahead to keep the car in-lane and a safe distance from any cars in front.

 You can get a contrasting Cherry Black roof on a GT Line, though this comes without the sunroof.